 Open Society Foundations

-The Foundation will consider projects that focus on one or more of its broad criminal justice reform goals: reducing the number of people who are incarcerated or under correctional control, challenging extreme punishment, and promoting fairness and accountability in the justice system in the United States.
-In the Foundation’s view, there are a number of issues that relate in important ways to these broad goals — for example, the extremely long prison terms that have become the accepted norm as a response to serious and violent crimes; the punishment and harsh treatment of youth who come into conflict with the law; police unaccountability; prosecutors’ orientation toward harsh charging and sentencing practices; and draconian responses to drug use.
+Fellowships should involve projects that focus on one or more broad criminal justice reform goals: reducing the number of people who are incarcerated or under correctional control, challenging extreme punishment, and promoting fairness and accountability in the justice system the United States.
+There are a number of things that can be done to advance these broad goals — for example, challenging the extremely long prison terms that have become the accepted norm as a response to serious and violent crimes; ending the punishment and harsh treatment of youth who come into conflict with the law; promoting police accountability; contesting prosecutors’ orientation toward harsh charging and sentencing practices; and draconian responses to drug use.

-The Foundation recognizes that criminal justice issues are exceptionally complex and involve an array of interrelated social, economic, political, and historical dynamics.
-The Foundation therefore encourages applications that demonstrate a clear understanding of the intersection of criminal justice issues with the particular needs of low-income communities; communities of color; immigrants; LGBTQ people; women and children; and those otherwise disproportionately affected by harsh criminal justice policies.
-The Foundation also welcomes projects that cut across various criminal justice fields and related sectors, such as education, health and mental health, housing, and employment.
+Applications are strongly encouraged for projects that demonstrate a clear understanding of the intersection of criminal justice issues with the particular needs of low-income communities, communities of color, immigrants, LGBTQ people, women and children, and those otherwise disproportionately affected by harsh criminal justice policies, as well as applications for projects that cut across various criminal justice fields and related sectors, such as education, health and mental health, housing, and employment.

 GrantWatch ID#: 161096

-Fellowships are 12 months in duration and can begin anytime between July and November 2018.
+Media Fellowships are 12 months in duration and can begin anytime between July and November 2019.
 Applicants must be able to devote at least 35 hours per week to the project if awarded a fellowship; and the project must be the applicant’s only full-time work during the course of the fellowship.

 Applicants are ideally full-time writers, print or broadcast journalists, filmmakers, artists, or other media makers, with well-established records of publication, exhibition/performance, dissemination, or broadcast in local, regional or national markets, or among targeted audiences or constituencies.
 Applicants who are not professional writers, journalists, filmmakers, or other types of media makers must demonstrate that they nonetheless have the experience and capacity to accomplish the project.